AmyG01/printf/README.md

-our first group project printf
+This is our first group project.
+We have two mandory tasks to complete, task 0 & task 1.